3 days in Stockholm is an ideal amount of time to see this fascinating city.

 You’ll find lots of traditional buildings with homes, churches, schools, shops and workshops scattered across the museum.

-If you’re visiting Stockholm with kids, Skansen is an ideal place to visit.
-Your children will love it and you’ll all have a great time there exploring the houses and seeing the numerous wildlife too!
+Your children will love the open air museum and you’ll all have a great time there exploring the houses and seeing the numerous wildlife too!

 Stockholm Archipelago